pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

   }
 }
 ```

-That completes the steps to integrate the child and parent features together.
+That completes the steps for integrating the child and parent features together.

 Now when we want to present a particular feature we can simply populate the `destination` state
 with a case of the enum: